 It is a malignant (cancerous) tumor of the liver which occurs in young children.
-This is a different type cancer than the adult type of liver cancer (hepatocellular cancer or HCC).
+This is a different type of cancer than the adult type of liver cancer (hepatocellular cancer or HCC).
 The true incidence of this tumor in Pakistan is unknown.
-The average age at diagnosis is one year and most cases occur before two years of age.
-Hepatoblastoma is not associated with previous hepatitis, unlike hepatocellular carcinoma.
-Usually there are no associated genetic factors.
-There may be an increased risk of hepatoblastoma in children who have a family history of familial polyposis coli, or if the child has a condition called Beckwith-Wiedemann syndrome.
+The average age at diagnosis one year and most so cases occur before two years of age.
+Hepatoblastoma not associated with previous hepatitis and unlike hepatocellular carcinoma.
+Usually, there are no associated genetic factors.
+There may be an increased risk of hepatoblastoma in children who have a family history of familial polyposis cold, or if the child has a condition so called Beckwith-Wiedemann syndrome.

-We will need to carry out some tests to find out as much as possible about the type, position and size of the tumor.
-This will help us to decide on the best treatment for your child.
-The tests will include:
+We will need to carry out some tests to find out as much as possible about the type, position, and size of the tumor.
+This will help us to decide and on the best treatment for your child.
+So The tests will include:

 - Blood samples – hepatoblastoma usually produces a protein called alpha-fetoprotein (AFP) which is released into the bloodstream.
-This is usually referred to as a tumor marker and is used to monitor response to treatment
+This is usually referred to as a tumor marker and is used to monitor so the response to treatment.

 - Ultrasound scan – this will tell us the position and size of the tumor.
-We can also use ultrasound scans to monitor the response to treatment
+We can also use ultrasound and scans to monitor the response to treatment.

-- Biopsy – this is usually carried out under general anaesthetic under ultrasound guidance.
+- Biopsy – This is usually carried out under general and anesthetic but under ultrasound guidance.
 The radiologist will take a small piece of tissue from the lump with a small needle.
-The biopsy will help us to make a diagnosis
+The biopsy so will help us to make a diagnosis.

-- Standard risk is when the tumor is confined to the liver and involves at most three segments of the liver
+- Standard risk is when the tumor is confined to the liver and involves at most three and segments of the liver.

-- High risk is when the tumor involves all four segments of the liver and/or the tumor has spread outside of the liver
+- High risk when the tumor involves all four segments of the liver and/or the tumor has spread outside of the liver.